Reid-Weth/htem-api-examples/README.md

 # Fork of HTEM API:
 * This is a fork of HTEM library functions.
 * The code was originally written for Python2.
-We have adapted the library functions for Python3.
+I have adapted the library functions for Python3.
 * Rest of the library's documentation is below as it is present on the original repository since our modifications do not change the functionality of the library.

 ## HTEM DB API Example Notebooks